 To commemorate Anzac Day, we have a delicious Anzac Biscuit recipe for you to try.

-This is a modern take on the original Anzac Biscuit which was not sweet at all, but a savoury hardtack biscuit used in soldiers’ ration packs as a substitute for bread.
+This is a modern take on the original Anzac Biscuit which was not sweet at all.
+Rather it was a savoury hardtack biscuit used in soldiers’ ration packs as a substitute for bread.

 - 125 g butter